anelguel/Gradebook/src/Gradebook/notes/Module6.md

 ### Working with Value Types
 Value types: int, float, DateTime, bools.
 What you see is what you get!
 With value types, the value is what you get, unlike references where you get pointers or the address location, etc.

+### Value Type Parameters
+You can also change value types to be passed in by reference by using the `ref` keyword.